yangshiteng/Data-Science-Learning-Path/deep_learning/convolutional_neural_networks/parameter_optimized_cnn.md

   - Allows flexibility in feature detection even with zero input.
   - For 32 filters → 32 bias terms.

+- ✅ **Convolutional Layers Do not Share Parameters**
+  - Each convolutional layer in a CNN has its own unique set of filters (weights and biases).
+The filters in one layer are completely independent of the filters in other layers.
+  - For example, if you have three Convolutional Layers,
+    - Layer 1 filters learn low-level features (edges, gradients, corners)
+    - Layer 2 filters combine these into mid-level features (textures, shapes)
+    - Layer 3 filters detect high-level features (eyes, wheels, faces)

+- ✅ **What is Shared Then?**
+  - Within the same layer, a filter’s weights are shared across spatial locations.
+  - This is called parameter sharing: A filter slides across the input and uses the same weights at every position in that layer.

 ---

 ## **2. Fully Connected Layer Parameters**